MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-devops-pipeline.md

 ## Configure a DevOps pipeline

-All sample templates include a GitHub Actions pipeline configuration file that deploys your application whenever code is pushed to the main branch.
+All sample templates include a GitHub Actions pipeline configuration file that deploys your app whenever code is pushed to the main branch.
 This configuration file is called `azure-dev.yml` and is located in your project's `.github/workflow` directory.

 Configuring the pipeline requires you to give GitHub permission to deploy to Azure on your behalf.
 Authorizing GitHub is done via an Azure service principle stored in a GitHub secret named `AZURE_CREDENTIALS`.